-The property is located at Section 26, Township 3N, and Range 73W Lots 21-25 of Copeland Lake Subdivision.
-The fire protection district is the Allenspark fire protection district (303-747-2586).
-There will be a new residence with attached garage built on site.
-The lot is .7 acres in size and has a ~3-7% percent slope with a south-southeast aspect.
-The residence is at 8,200 feet in elevation, and has total of 3,833 square feet.
-The proposed building site is mid-slope and it is a relatively dry site.
-County Road 84 W to the north and Hwy 7 to the east create small barriers that may help stop or slow the spread of a surface/crown fire on the site.
-There is also a large open space/riparian area and stream directly to the south of the residence that may also create small natural barriers that may help stop or slow the spread of a surface/crown fire on site.
+The property is located at Section 29, Township 1S, and Range 72W.
+The fire protection district is the High Country fire protection district (303-642-3588).
+There is 1 existing structure located on site, including a residence with attached garage.
+There will be no new structures built on site.
+The lot is 5 acres in size and has a ~8-12% percent slope with a northern aspect.
+The residence is at 8,500 feet in elevation, and has total of 2,785 square feet.
+The building site is mid-slope and it is a relatively moist site.
+There is a 1.5 acre fire break located adjacent to his property to the south creating a small man made barrier that may help stop or slow the spread of a surface/crown fire on the site.